+A mortgage is any obligation secured by real property.
 Use the table below to determine which obligations are mortgages.

-Among other things, real property includes a manufactured home or mobile home with a minimum living space of 400 square feet and a minimum width of more than 102 inches of a kind customarily used at a fixed location.
+Real property is land and generally anything built on it, growing on it, or attached to the land.
+Among other things, real property includes a manufactured home or mobile home with a minimum living space of 400 square feet and a minimum width of more than 102 inches and which is of a kind customarily used at a fixed location.
 See section 25(e)(10).

 If property that secures the loan is not real property, you are not required to file Form 1098.
-However, the borrower may be entitled to a deduction for qualified residence interest, such as may be the case for a boat, which has sleeping space and cooking and toilet facilities, that the borrower uses as a home.
+However, the borrower may be entitled to a deduction for gualified residence interest, such as may be the case for a boat, which has sleeping space and cooking and toilet facilities, that the borrower uses as a home.